Private Services and Requests

 Completion Schedules: Private Services

-This means you should allow 4-8 weeks for private work requests and we offer no guarantee we can complete in that time.
-Please ensure all private requests are submitted in plenty of time for any required deadlines or we will be unable to process.
+You should allow 4-8 weeks for private work requests and we offer no guarantee we can complete in that time.
+Please ensure all private requests are submitted in plenty of time for any required deadlines or we will be unable to process; we cannot expedite requests nor meet shorter deadlines.

 Private Services